PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 It is often said those who fail to prepare, prepare to fail.
-The reason for this is only by preparing properly will you eliminate the obvious potential errors that can turn what would be an excellent speech into a mess.
+Only by preparing properly will you eliminate the obvious potential errors that can turn what would be an excellent speech into a mess.

-By taking the time to prepare, you can look ahead to the presentation and get an impression of how it should go.
-It will also allow you to consider what difficulties may arise and have a strategy for dealing with each of them.
+By preparing, you can look ahead to the presentation and understand how it should go.
+It will also allow you to consider what difficulties may arise and have a strategy for dealing with them.

-Some people can walk into a room and hold their audience’s attention by speaking off the cuff for half an hour or more.
+Some people can walk into a room and hold their audience’s attention by speaking off the cuff for half an hour.
 These people are naturally gifted and quite rare.
-Usually, they make a living as stand-up comedians, as comedy is one of the very few fields where the act of preparing a routine is not hamstrung by the necessity for getting every fact right and every detail nailed down.
-Still, this does not mean delivering a presentation cannot be an enjoyable process.
+Usually, they make a living as stand-up comedians, as comedy is one of the very few fields where the act of preparing a routine is not hamstrung by the necessity of getting every fact right and every detail nailed down.
+Still, this does not mean that delivering a presentation cannot be enjoyable.
 The right amount and the right kind of preparation can ensure the presentation is enjoyable, informative, and useful for your audience.

 In Module Ten, you will learn how to prepare to deliver your presentation, check out the venue, gather materials, get your voice ready, create a plan b, and make a 24-hour checklist.

 t’s OK to be nervous.
 It’s probably a good thing.
 If you are very calm before a presentation, you may be underestimating the difficulty of your assignment.
 If you’re calm because you consider the topic an easy one (a “no brainer”), you may not project enough interest in your subject.

 If you’re not nervous, you may have a hard time projecting the energy and enthusiasm you will need to win your listeners’ attention.
 Nervousness can be a tool to communicate enthusiasm.